dm13450/dm13450.github.io/_posts/2019-04-10-Turing-Sampling-Speed.md

 ---
 layout: post
 title: Which Turing.jl Sampler is the Fastest?
+date: 2019-04-10
 tags:
  -julia
 ---

-The [Turing.jl](http://turing.ml/) package provides a great interface for performing Bayesian inference using a variety of algorithms.
+The [Turing.jl](https://turing.ml/) package provides a great interface for performing Bayesian inference using a variety of algorithms.
 But what algorithm allows you to go from data to samples the quickest?
 In this blog post I will be sampling from a simple model to demonstrate